Voting rights in the United States: Background

 By the time the United States Constitution came into effect on March 9, 1789, a small number of free Blacks were among the voting citizens (men of property) in some states.
 The Constitution did not originally define who was eligible to vote, allowing each state to determine who was eligible.
 In the early history of the U.S., some states allowed only white male adult property owners to vote, while others either did not specify race, or specifically protected the rights of men of any race to vote.
 Women were largely prohibited from voting, as were men without property.
 Women could vote in New Jersey until 1807 (provided they could meet the property requirement) and in some local jurisdictions in other northern states.
 Free Blacks could also vote in these jurisdictions, provided they could meet the property requirement.
 In New Jersey particularly, these property requirements were purposely set quite low.

-Beginning around 1790, individual states began to reassess property ownership as a qualification for enfranchisement in favor of gender and race, with most states disenfranchising women and non-white men.
+Beginning around 1790, individual states began to eschew property ownership as a qualification for enfranchisement in favor of sex and race, with most states disenfranchising women and non-white men.
 By 1856, white men were allowed to vote in all states regardless of property ownership, although requirements for paying tax remained in five states.
 Several states, including Pennsylvania and New Jersey, stripped the free black males of the right to vote in the same period.

 Four of the fifteen post-Civil War constitutional amendments were ratified to extend voting rights to different groups of citizens.
 These extensions state that voting rights cannot be denied or abridged based on the following: